Parole records reveal Saskatchewan suspect's violent history | CBC News

 The documents also make reference to Sanderson's childhood.
 His parents separated when he was nine and he grew up in an environment "involving physical abuse, domestic violence and instability."

-Risk assessment tools found Sanderson to be at a medium-to-high and high risk categories to reoffend.
+Risk assessment tools found Sanderson to be in medium-to-high and high-risk categories to reoffend.

-The statutory release came with six conditions which prohibited Sanderson from consuming alcohol and drugs, required him to follow a treatment plan for substance abuse and domestic violence and to refrain from intimate relationships with women without written permission from his parole officer.
+The statutory release came with six conditions that prohibited Sanderson from consuming alcohol and drugs, required him to follow a treatment plan for substance abuse and domestic violence, and to refrain from intimate relationships with women without written permission from his parole officer.

 Sanderson was also ordered to avoid people involved in criminal activity and drugs and was barred from contact with four people, identified only by their initials.